alphagov/paas-tech-docs/source/documentation/orgs_spaces_users/index.md

 A space developer can deploy, run and manage apps, and create and bind services.
 This is the default role for any user who is not assigned a manager role.

-For example, a space developer in the testing space can only change apps in this space, but cannot do anything in the production space.
+For example, a space developer granted access to the testing space only can change apps in this space.
+However, that developer cannot do anything in the production space because they do not have access to this space.

 ### Space manager